LittlePrinceLair/Inferno-Inside-a-Heart/README.md

 \- His heart is a crater, and we have filled it.

-\- Angels in the heart have been made a pawn.
+\- Angels in the heart have been made pawns.

 \- At the hour of his third death, he ushers in our coming.